You can play a role in preventing medication errors and misuse

 5 tips to avoid drug interactions

-- Make sure that all of your healthcare professionals know all the medicines you are taking, including prescription and over-the-counter medicines, and dietary supplements such as vitamins and herbal supplements.
-Many of us go to more than one healthcare provider, so it is important to keep all of them informed if you are starting a new medication.
-Keep an updated list of the medicines you take to share with your health professionals at your appointments.
-At least once a year, bring all of your medicines and supplements with you to your healthcare professional.
-Bringing in your medicines can help you and your doctor talk about them and find out if there are any potential interactions.
-It can also help your doctor keep your records up to date, which can help you get better quality care.
+- Make sure all your healthcare providers know all the medicines you are taking, including prescriptions, over-the-counter medicines, dietary and herbal supplements and vitamins.
+Many of us go to more than one healthcare provider.
+Therefore, it’s important to keep all of them informed if you start a new medication.
+Keep a list of medicines you take to share with your health provider.
+At least once a year, bring all your medicines and supplements to your appointment.
+This can help you and your doctor talk about them and find out if there are potential interactions.
+It will also keep your records up to date, which can improve your quality of care.

 - Ask your healthcare provider or pharmacist the following questions before taking a new medication:

-- Can I take it with other the other medicines I am taking?
+- Can I take it with other medicines I am taking?